christoforos-nikolaou/MolBioMedClass/README.md

 * How we calculate distances and similarities between numerical values
 * How we may use these distances to group individuals/items in clusters

-### Practical Exercises in R

-We will be using R to analyze data and so assignments will be based on R. You are strongly advised to install R and R studio in your work computers.

-* Extra Exercise (Bayes Rule in R)
-* We will be using this [file](https://www.dropbox.com/scl/fi/m5ry87xg6b1l6pzzjdxwq/RPractical_2_BayesRule.rmd?rlkey=idygc7h6s9q8vmgmbog0wiidw&dl=0) for the code and [this file](https://www.dropbox.com/scl/fi/04d557smmktwtjwzbxg4a/newArthritis.tsv?rlkey=114dyja38xtu6u3c0vtlcbxdz&dl=0) as input.

 ### Data files to be used in practicals

 You are advised to download the following files in order to use them in the practical exercises